bge-barcoding/BeeGees/README.md

 t: Consensus threshold (e.g. 0.5 = 50%)

 ## Post-processing of aligned reads for cleaning and filtering
-# human coi filtering -> at content filtering -> statistical outlier filtering -> (optional) reference-base filtering -> 'cleaned' consensus generation
+# human mitogenome filtering -> at content filtering -> statistical outlier filtering -> (optional) reference-base filtering -> 'cleaned' consensus generation
-consensus_threshold: Threshold at which bases at each positional 'column' must 'agree' to be incldued in the consensus (e.g. 0.5 = ≥50% of bases at each position must agree)
-human_threshold: Threshold at which reads are removed due to similarity with the human COI reference sequence (e.g. 0.95 = reads with ≥95% similarity are removed)
+human_genome: Path to human mitogenome FASTA reference for contamination filtering.
+Default (if left empty): resources/contaminants/human_mitogenome.fasta
+aligner: Alignment tool to use for human mitogenome filtering: minimap2, bwa-mem, or bwa-aln (default: bwa-aln)
+save_removed: Set to true to save reads removed by human mitogenome filtering to a removed/ subdirectory (default: false)
 at_difference: Threshold at which reads are removed due to AT content variation (e.g. 0.1 = reads with AT% differing by 10% from the consensus are removed)
 at_mode: AT content filtering mode (Absolute/Higher/Lower).
 Absolute = Remove sequences if AT content differs from consensus by more than threshold in either direction.
 Higher = Only remove sequences with AT content above at_difference threshold.
 Lower = Only remove sequences with AT content below at_difference threshold
 outlier_percentile: Threshold at which reads are flagged as statistical outliers compared to the consensus and removed (e.g. 90.0 = reads < 90% 'similar' to the consensus are removed)
 reference_dir: Path to directory containing at least one [ID].fasta file with known contaminant or target species genome(s) to be filtered or retained (see reference_filter_mode below)
 reference_filter_mode: Either keep sequences that map to the supplied reference sequence (reference-based retention) or remove sequences that map to the supplied reference sequence (contaminant removal) ("keep_similar"/"remove_similar")
+consensus_threshold: Threshold at which bases at each positional 'column' must 'agree' to be incldued in the consensus (e.g. 0.5 = ≥50% of bases at each position must agree)

 ## Structural validation
 run_structural_validation: Set false to skip structural validation step (default: true)